vmnog/vmnog.com/_posts/building-design-system-synchronized-tokens-figma.md

       }
     }

+However, when we are using Tokens Studio free version we run into a issue here, because when we use tokens that references other tokens values we'll get an error.

+For example:

+    {
+      "ref": {
+        "$bp": {
+          "ref": {
+            "color": {
+              "black": {
+                "value": "#000000",
+                "type": "color"
+              },
+              "black-transparent": {
+                "value": "{$bp.ref.color.black}50", // ❌ <- This is not valid tree path
+                "type": "color"
+              },
+            },
+          }
+        }
+      }
+    }

+When we run Style Dictionary to create the SCSS variables it will try to mount the `black-transparent` color and will not be able to find the token reference value of `{$bp.ref.color.black}`, because the correct tree path would be `${ref.$bp.ref.color.black}`.

+#### Why we have this behavior when exporting tokens from Tokens Studio?

+Because we are using free version and in this case we have multiple origins for our tokens.
+To solve this origin case, Tokens Studios create this *"parent key"* before `$bp` which results into invalid tokens references.

+To fix this issue we need to modify the JSON to remove this *parent key* (`ref`) that comes before the key `$bp`.
+This is my Design Token structure, this structure may vary depending on your personal case.
+In the next steps I'll show you how we fix this using a npm package called `token-transformer`.

 ### config.js

 Style Dictionary is a powerful tool for managing design tokens across platforms and teams.
 In this article, we'll explore how to customize the output format of the design tokens specifically for SCSS by creating a custom formatter function.